PandaTechAM/be-lib-response-crafter/Readme.md

 InternalServerErrorException.ThrowIf(userUnauthorized, "User is unauthorized");
 ```

-These examples show how to use the `ThrowIfNullOrNegative`, `ThrowIfNullOrWhiteSpace`, and `ThrowIfNull` helper methods
+These examples show how to use the `ThrowIfNullOrNegative`, `ThrowIfNullOrWhiteSpace`, `ThrowIfNullOrEmpty` and `ThrowIfNull` helper methods
 from `BadRequestException`, `InternalServerErrorException` and `NotFoundException`.
 Adjust the object names and values according to your specific
 application needs.